 However, many of the film’s action scenes don’t help the film, as the action within the film ranges from extremely entertaining, as the superpowered characters battle brutally for the fate of the planet.
 To sometimes being incredibly overwhelming, with constant explosions going off and CG buildings being destroyed left and right.
 Many of these action scenes don’t even feel very real due to the enormous barrage of CG effects we get within them, or as ‘real’ as they can be anyway.

-‘Man of Steel’ is a bit of a mess for a superhero film, it almost feels more like a ‘Batman’ flick for most of its runtime.
+To conclude, ‘Man of Steel’ is a mess of a superhero film, as it almost feels like a ‘Batman’ sequel more than a ‘Superman’ film for most of its runtime.
 Relying very heavily on a dark colour palette and a bleak more ‘realistic’ feel.
 Alongside the generic cinematography and bland acting.
 The original score, a few actions set-pieces and the occasional attractive visual is really all the film has to offer to superhero fans.
 Hopefully, this iconic superhero will have his chance to grace the skies with another outstanding instalment soon, as for: ‘Man of Steel?’
 It’s a disappointing superhero flick.
 Final Rating: low 4/10.